zopencommunity/perlport/README_ZOS.md

 # How to use:
 - Set environment variables
-  - Set PERL_INSTALL_DIR to the perl install directory
+  - Run the install.sh script to generate `.env` file.
   - Then, source the `.env` file:
 ```sh
 . $PERL_INSTALL_DIR/.env